slipperyseal/trebuchet/README.md

 Perhaps you are making a version of your software on a platform which doesn't support a JVM.
 Maybe you need to share a data model or a specific algorithm on a device which your Java server application communicates with.
 It may be you've written a really small utility in Java and it makes sense that this is distributed as a small native executable.
-Or your boss has asked you to port some terrible Java code to some rubbish device you hate.
+Or your boss has asked you to port some terrible Java code to some rubbish device.
 Pop the code into Trebuchet and pull the handle.

 The aim of the project is not to replace a Java Virtual Machine and this project may never implement all of Java's